This is Part 5 of the Choose Your Tools series. Also check out Part 4: Universal Gear Truths.

 A lightweight clothing system should provide breathability on the uphill and adequate protection on the down, with minimal need for layer changes.
 One basic and widely used system is that of a base layer + wind layer, which provides good heat-shedding for skinning and good protection from the elements when descending.

 The upper-body base layer (1) depends on your environment, the time of year, and how warm you run.
 I prefer a zip layer with a hood because the zipper allows me to vent off heat, and the hood doubles as hat.
 The wind layer (2) is light enough that it’s not significantly insulating, but it blocks wind and also dries quickly.
-It is additionally sun shielding, and it weighs almost nothing.

 For periods of slower travel, belaying, harder precipitation, heavy winds, etc, a lightweight insulating layer (5) is nice to have.
 Down and Polartec Primaloft 1 are standard for their extreme warmth to weight ratios.
 The nanopuff packs down to the size of a baseball, stays warm when wet, and weighs almost nothing.
-With a nano puff under a wind layer, you might as well be wearing a Goretex ski jacket for how warm you’ll feel.
-Other down sweaters, pullovers, or vests make good substitutes for tuning your clothing system.

 Pictured: 1) Patagonia R1 Hoodie, 2) Patagonia Houdini Jacket, 3) Patagonia Merino 2 bottoms, 4) Patagonia Alpine Guide pants, 5) Patagonia Nanopuff, 6) Black Diamond Windweight Glove, 7) Black Diamond Punisher Glove.

 Conspicuously absent from the above list are anything GoreTex, and anything extra, superfluous, or spare.
-The heavier gloves may even be considered extra by some.

 For keeping your head warm, a helmet is likely all you’ll need if using a hooded baselayer and a wind jacket with a hood.
 Helmets have grown extremely light and well-vented in the last 3 years, and most consider it foolish not to use one, especially on technical objectives.
 I ski in a Petzl Meteor 3+ (235g), because it’s also my climbing helmet.
-The CAMP Speed helmet (210g) is also a popular choice.

 As I mentioned above, there’s no point in using anything but a tech-style binding if you want to lighten up your world.
 They walk better than alpine-style clampers, and they’re worlds lighter.

+These bindings exist along a spectrum from pure race-style bindings (pictured) to heavier models with more features.
+What race models lack is a flat walk mode and normal release characteristics.
 Race caliber tech bindings also automatically lock in the toe, and have limited lateral release characteristics in the heel.
-Because of this, they are, frankly, less safe for your knees than an alpine binding.
-Slightly heavier models, like the TLT Speed Superlight, or Plum Race, have more modes of release, but they have yet to meet DIN standards.
+They are, frankly, less safe for your knees than an alpine binding.

 Little has changed in skin technology in the last 20 years.
 There are essentially 3 types of skins: Nylon, Mohair, and Blend.
 Nylon skins are heavier, thicker, more durable, and have better traction.
 Mohair skins are favored by racers for their enhanced glide, easier fold, and lighter weight.
 They also afford less traction.
 Skin blends are exactly what they sound like– some combination of nylon and mohair that tries to find a compromise between weight and traction.